benjohnemmett/ESPNow-MP-Examples/README.md

 # ESPNow-MP-Examples
 Examples of ESP-Now with Micropython on ESP32.
 These examples use only two ESP32 devices.
+See blog post for more details https://notes.benjemmett.com/archives/640.

 The current stable release, v1.20.0, does not yet have ESP-Now support.
 For now, use the most recent nightly build from here https://micropython.org/download/esp32/.
 I tested this code using esp32-20230504-unstable-v1.20.0-50-g786013d46.bin.